 What Are The Interest Rates On Student Consolidation Loans

 Federal student consolidation loans typically offer a lower interest rate when compared to a private consolidation loan, however borrowers cannot obtain a federal student loan consolidation for their private student loans.
 For federal student loan interest rates and information visit: loanconsolidation.ed.gov.
-The interest rates for private student consolidation loans will vary with each lender, and each borrowers credit profile.
-Students who make the choice to consolidate their private student loans into a private student consolidation loan may be given multiple chances throughout the loan repayment period to lock into a fixed interest rate for the remainder of the consolidation loan.
+The interest rates for private loan consolidation will vary with each lender, and each borrowers credit profile.
+Students who make the choice to consolidate their private student loans may be given multiple chances throughout the loan repayment period to lock into a fixed interest rate for the remainder of the consolidation loan.
+For private consolidation loans borrowers should evaluate which loans will best help them lock into a low interest rate for the lifetime of the loan, and avoid loans with fees or early payment penalties.
+To get an estimate of what your student loan consolidation rate may be, calculate the weighted average of the interest rates on your current student loans as follows: